kg-construct/rml-io/section/target-in-rml.md

 In the example below, a CSV file is transformed into a knowledge graph.
-The CSV file is accessed using the [[CSVW]] vocabulary, transformed into a knowledge graph using [[RML]] mappings, and exported to two Targets, which are accessed through the [[VoID]] vocabulary.
+The CSV file is accessed using the [[CSVW]] vocabulary, transformed into a knowledge graph using [[RML]] mappings, and exported to two Logical Targets, which are accessed through the [[VoID]] vocabulary.
 The knowledge graph is exported as N-Quads to the first Target, and as Turtle to the second Target.
 The Turtle file of the second Target is also compressed using the Zip